pschool-in/curriculum/content/science/earth-5.md

 3. Frozen planets: They are Uranus and Neptune.

 ### Earth
 We live on the surface of the Earth.
-It is called the Blue Planet’.
+It is called the Blue Planet.
 It is made up of 7 continents and 5 oceans.

 1. Continents: The 7 continents are Asia, Africa, North America, South America, Antarctica, Europe,and Australia.The Asian continent where we live is the biggest of all.
 And Australia is the smallest one.
 The Antarctica is the continent full of snow.
 2. Oceans: The 5 oceans are Pacific Ocean, Atlantic Ocean, Indian Ocean, Arctic Ocean and Southern Ocean.
 Around 97 percent of the planet’s water is in the Ocean.Around 71 percent of our Earth is covered by salt water and that is called as Ocean.
 Only 2.5 percent of water is fresh and 1 percent of it is easily accessible.